Should your business be using hashtags?

 This is obviously perfect for businesses who can directly address their audience and connect with potential or existing customers on all social platforms.

-As a rolling effect of this businesses can receive more engagement from their targeted audience, which of course can generate further interest in the business.
+As a rolling effect of these businesses can receive more engagement from their targeted audience, which of course can generate further interest in the business.

 So If you want the right people to see your posts, then you should be using hashtags!